rustdesk/doc.rustdesk.com/content/client/_index.en.md

 Install apk from our GitHub more info can be found on the Android page.

 ### Usage
 Once installed (or run as a temporary executable) RustDesk will connect to the Public servers.
-You will see a message at the bottom saying (1) "Ready, For faster connection, please setup your own server.".
-In the Top left you will see your (2) ID, (3) One Time Password and on the (4) Right a box for you to connect to another computer if you know their ID.
+You will see a message at the bottom saying (1) "Ready, For faster connection, please set up your own server".
+In the Top left you will see your (2) ID, (3) One Time Password and on the Right a (4) box for you to connect to another computer if you know their ID.

 ![image](/docs/en/client/images/client.png)